davidmoten/rxjava-extras/README.md

 </dependency>
 ```

-Add this to your build.gradle:
+Or add this to your build.gradle:
 ```
 repositories {
     mavenCentral()